purs3lab/ee469/_assignments/00_assignment.md

 You may use this tmux [cheatsheet](https://tmuxcheatsheet.com/) and [man page](https://man7.org/linux/man-pages/man1/tmux.1.html) to get a better understanding.

-> Follow the below instructions if you want to setup compiler toolchain on your own machine.
+> **Follow the below instructions only if you want to setup compiler toolchain on your own machine.**

 ## Compiler Tool chain
 A "compiler toolchain" is the set of programs, including a C compiler, assemblers, and linkers, that turn code into